-This forest (Mabira in Luganda) ecosystem gives the farmers a conducive natural environment to grow coffee which enables them sustain their lives.
+This forest (Mabira in Luganda) ecosystem gives the farmers a conducive natural environment to grow coffee which enables them to sustain their lives.

 The 1116 members of the association have undergone a 4C compliance and code of conduct and they are verified.

 Mabira coffee farmers’ association works with NUCAFE and different partners to empower youth into the coffee value chain by skilling them to reduce unemployment in their communities.
 The youth are empowered to start up their own businesses along the coffee value chain especially coffee nurseries that do not require a lot of capital and are registered and legalized.
-Nursery start ups by the youths farmers have not only contributed to an increase in the overall coffee production in the country but have also contributed to traceability.
+Nursery start-ups by the youths farmers have not only contributed to an increase in the overall coffee production in the country but have also contributed to traceability.

-Towards an effort to further improve their coffee quality, Mabira CFA has been able to acquire a wet processing equipment and factory.
+Towards an effort to further improve their coffee quality, Mabira CFA has been able to acquire wet processing equipment and a factory.
 With this factory and equipment in place, farmers are able to wet-process their coffee in order to produce specialty coffee to give more confidence to their buyers that they are committed to coffee quality production.